Mark Aldridge: Political activities

+Aldridge speaking at 2026 Australia Day rally, Adelaide.

 Aldridge was singled out by online verification service RMIT CrossCheck for spreading misinformation about the 2023 Voice Referendum when he stated that the voice could be expanded to have veto powers as a "black parliament".
 At the 2025 Australian federal election, Aldridge was endorsed as a Trumpet of Patriots candidate for the South Australian seat of Makin.
 However, he resigned from the party several days before the election, in part due to the party's mass SMS marketing campaign, which he considered a breach of privacy.
 He stated that if he was elected, the "honourable thing" would be to re-join the party.
 He received 4.02% of the vote.

 Aldridge was one of the organisers of the August 2025 March For Australia rally in Adelaide, where the microphone was given to a Neo-Nazi, leading to Aldridge cutting power to the microphone.
 He stated that the event was about "mass immigration at a time when Aussies are struggling" and that "neo-Nazis had infiltrated at the very beginning of the protest".
 At a subsequent March of Australia rally in October, Aldridge attended as a counter protestor, telling the Australian Broadcasting Commission he disagreed with 'racist undertones' of the March For Australia rally.

 Aldridge is the leader of the United Voice Australia Party, which was established in 2025.
+In the 2026 South Australian Election, United Voice Australia ran 15 lower house candidates, receiving a total of 0.2% of the vote, and two upper house candidates - including Aldridge - receiving 0.2% of the vote.
+Following the election, Aldridge stated that the party was facing financial difficulties due to an overspend on social media marketing and a requirement to repay advanced funding from the electoral commission for a candidate who had stepped down.
+He set up a fundraising campaign to stop the party from being closed.